7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 If you just had some children try to memorize a word straight on, they'd not be able to remember it or retain it for long.
 (Remember, all our awesome kiddos are different kinds of learners!).

-There are so many amazing phonics programs out there (Hooked on Phonics, anyone?).
+There are so many amazing phonics programs out there (Hooked on Phonics, anyone? or, consider learning apps such as ABCmouse).
 And also, with the likes of Pinterest, you don't even really need to buy anything crazy expensive.

-Just start working with letter combinations and sounds to give your child those stepping-stones of phonics that he will need in order to start picking up the words.
+Just start working with letter combinations and a strong phonemic awareness to give your child those stepping-stones of phonics that he will need in order to start picking up the words.

 6. He is afraid of failure.
 (In a list of reading difficulties, this one can hopefully be curbed by us, as parents and teachers!)